timescale/docs.timescale.com-content/using-timescaledb/compression.md

 # Compression

->:WARNING:Compression is disabled when using Timescale in conjuction with PostgreSQL 9.6.
+>:WARNING:Compression is disabled when using Timescale in conjunction with PostgreSQL 9.6.
 In order to use compression, you must be using PostgreSQL 10.2 or higher.

 As of version 1.5, TimescaleDB supports the ability to natively compress data.
 This